anthonykava/dc32-slides/README.md

 ## If you want to do something nice to honour Cari Farver's memory, please consider donating to the Cari Farver Memorial Scholarship Fund.
 Visit: https://farverscholarship.org

 <br>

+I gave this talk on the Warstories Track at [DEF CON 32](https://defcon.org/html/defcon-32/dc-32-index.html) in Las Vegas on 2024-08-11 at 1200 PDT (1900 UTC).
+It was streamed live on [DCTV](https://dctv.defcon.org) via [Twitch](https://www.twitch.tv/defconorg) and [YouTube](https://www.youtube.com/user/defconconference).

 This investigation had a huge digital component, and I worked that side of it and did the digital forensics examinations.
 This talk covered some of the specific open source tools adapted to help solve this case.